 The Registry is an integral part of the Graph Composer ecosystem and is responsible for providing unified interface between the extensions and tools.
-Registry service can be accessed using two types of interfaces:
+Registry service can be accessed using registry CLI:

 In the backend, Registry communicates with Nvidia Cloud repository and Local workspace for extension management while it uses local database as cache of extension metadata.